Facts about Jeff Bezos

 Jeff Bezos Biography

-Jeff Bezos is the founder and Chief Executive Officer of Amazon.com, a giant of Internet e-commerce and one of the most valued companies in the world.
+Jeff Bezos is the founder and Chief Executive Officer of Amazon.com and one of the richest people in the world.

 Jeff Bezos was born to Jacklyn and Ted Jorgensen; after their divorce, Jacklyn married Miguel Bezos, who adopted Jeff when the boy was four.
 Jeff Bezos went on to graduate from Princeton University in 1986 with degrees in computer science and electrical engineering.
 After a few years in New York as a financial analyst, Bezos saw the promise of the growing Internet and moved to Seattle where he founded Amazon.com in 1994.